malc0mn/ptp-ip/README.md

 #### `info`
 The info command will display the current info about the camera.
 The output will vary from vendor to vendor.
-There are one additional parameter for this command: `json`.
+There is one additional parameter for this command: `json`.
 It is no doubt clear what it does: it will print the data as parsable JSON output, but again it will differ from vendor to vendor!
 Finally the `json` parameter itself has the option `pretty` to print indented